Child Custody and Visitation Attorney In The Woodlands

 Divorces can be taxing enough when it’s just you and your spouse, and adding children to the mix can be more than simply stressful.
 The thought of losing your custody or visitation rights can be heartbreaking, and everyone hopes that both parents are putting their child first.
-It is often in the child’s best interest to keep as steady a living situation as possible, but also to have direct and consistent contact with both parents.
-Finding a solution to these issues can be immensely difficult without the help of an attorney, especially if the separation was painful or talking with your ex-spouse would be more than uncomfortable.
-You know what is best for your child, but the legal process of divorce, not to mention custody and visitation right battles, is complicated and can sometimes drown either parent out.
+It is often in the child’s best interest to keep a living situation as steady as possible and have direct and consistent contact with both parents.
+Finding a solution to these issues can be immensely difficult without the help of an attorney, especially if the separation was painful or talking with your ex-spouse is more than uncomfortable.
+You know what is best for your child, but the legal process of divorce, not to mention custody and visitation rights battles, is complicated and can sometimes drown either parent out.

 Our experienced attorneys know how to reach a fair agreement that doesn’t infringe upon your parental rights.
 You already know how to fight passionately for your child; let a lawyer from BB Law Group PLLC fight with you.
-We’ll not only make sure your voice is heard, but we’ll ensure that the process is as quick and stress-free as possible so you can get back to raising your child and making sure that they’re taken care of during the ordeal.
+We’ll not only ensure your voice is heard, but we’ll ensure that the process is as quick and stress-free as possible so you can get back to raising your child and ensuring they’re taken care of during the ordeal.

 How We Can Help

 Many parents who have had to go through a legal battle concerning custody know that it’s not always so black and white.
-What is true at the time of your divorce may not be true in two years time.
+What is true at the time of your divorce may not be true in two years’ time.
 If there are major changes to your relationship with your child’s other parent or the child’s health and well-being, modifications will need to be made.
-If a parent is refusing to cooperate after a deal was set, legal intervention may be the only option you have.
+If a parent refuses to cooperate after a deal is set, legal intervention may be your only option.
 Some of these cases related to child custody and visitation cases that we can help with include:

 No one should come between a parent and their child, and your parental rights should never be downplayed or denied.
-We are equipped to handle your case and we will help you get the custody and visitation rights that you deserve.
-Ensuring that both parents have fair visitation rights that are simultaneously beneficial to your child is of the utmost importance.
+We are equipped to handle your case and will help you get the custody and visitation rights you deserve.
+Ensuring that both parents have fair visitation rights that are mutually beneficial to their child is paramount.
 Don’t settle for an attorney who won’t work to make this a reality.

 How to Navigate Custody Terms

-It can be massively beneficial to you, as a parent, to know exactly what some custody terms mean.
+Knowing what some custody terms mean can greatly benefit you as a parent.
 Whether you’re confused about the exact definition of each term or how you should handle the decisions that are made, having a knowledgeable attorney by your side can help.

 Joint and Sole Custody

-A good way to ensure stability in the future of your child’s life is a joint custody agreement where both parents share the custody of their child.
-If both parents are willing to put in the work and care to ensure their child is raised according to their parental values a joint custody agreement may be the solution.
-In a joint custody agreement child support is not applicable since the child ideally spends an equal amount of time with both parents.
+A good way to ensure stability in the future of your child’s life is a joint custody agreement where both parents share custody of their child.
+If both parents are willing to put in the work and care to ensure their child is raised according to their parental values, a joint custody agreement may be the solution.
+In a joint custody agreement, child support is not applicable since the child ideally spends equal time with both parents.

 In most cases, a single parent will have both sole physical and legal custody.
-However, in either case, the noncustodial party may have visitation rights and an obligation to pay child support—depending on the ruling of the court.
+However, in either case, the noncustodial party may have visitation rights and an obligation to pay child support—depending on the court’s ruling.
 The legal system surrounding custody can be complicated, and fighting for sole custody and navigating the legal paperwork can be difficult.

 Noncustodial Parenthood

-In order to ensure that the child receives adequate care and attention from both parents, courts may denote one of the parents as the non-custodial parent.
-This just means that the child spends a majority of their time with the other, custodial parent.
-The court recognizes that in order to have a stable childhood, both parents need to be present to some degree in their child’s life.
-Visitation rights are a way to establish a steady relationship between a child and noncustodial parent.
-There are many factors that lead to a court decision denoting one of the parents as the non-custodial parent, they include:
+To ensure that the child receives adequate care and attention from both parents, courts may denote one of the parents as the non-custodial parent.
+This means the child spends most of their time with the other custodial parent.
+The court recognizes that to have a stable childhood.
+Both parents must be present to some degree in their child’s life.
+Visitation rights are a way to establish a steady relationship between a child and a noncustodial parent.
+Many factors lead to a court decision denoting one of the parents as a non-custodial parent.
+They include:

-It is important to keep in mind that the courts will not consider certain factors in their ruling of the noncustodial parent.
+It is important to keep in mind that the courts will not consider certain factors in their ruling on the noncustodial parent.
 These factors include: remarriage, employment, and child support payments.

 Determining Physical Custody

 There are two primary types of child custody: legal and physical.
-Many people get these two forms of custody confused, but legal custody refers to which parents can make decisions that affect a child, while physical custody, which is the most well-known form of custody, refers to which parent with whom a child primarily lives.
-While courts are usually primarily concerned with the child’s best interests, there can be many factors which are taken into account when determining physical custody.
+Many people get these two forms of custody confused.
+Still, legal custody refers to which parents can make decisions that affect a child, while physical custody, which is the most well-known form of custody, refers to which parent with whom a child primarily lives.
+While courts are usually primarily concerned with the child’s best interests, many factors can be considered when determining physical custody.

-Unless there are special circumstances that make one parent unfit to have legal custody over a child, then both parents will usually be granted custody of the child.
-However, there are certain circumstances which may lead to a judge granting limited physical custody, or none at all, to one parent.
+Unless special circumstances make one parent unfit to have legal custody over a child, then both parents will usually be granted custody of the child.
+However, certain circumstances may lead to a judge granting limited physical custody to one parent or none.
 Such factors can include:

-• The living situations / location of homes of each parent
+- The living situations/location of the homes of each parent

 When both parents are not granted joint physical custody, it is likely due to these common reasons.